Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ```

 ## 4. What other factors influence tree canopy loss?
-Based on our analysis of the spatial distribution of tree canopy loss, we look at a few more variables: hydrology, parcel size, construction, land use, redlining, and health outcomes.
+Based on our analysis of the spatial distribution of tree canopy loss, we look at a few more variables: hydrology, construction, land use, redlining, and health outcomes for potential features.

-We first examine hydrology because of the potential relationship between proximity to water and tree canopy loss.

 ```r